-Sam Orke is a Patent Engineer in the firm's Intellectual Property Practice Group.
-Sam focuses his practice as a patent engineer on assisting clients in the area of intellectual property, assisting patent practitioners with preparing and prosecuting domestic and foreign patent applications, and conducting patent searches.
+Sam Orke is a Patent Agent in the firm's Intellectual Property Group.
+Sam focuses his practice as a patent agent on assisting clients in the area of intellectual property, assisting patent practitioners with preparing and prosecuting domestic and foreign patent applications, and conducting patent searches.
+Sam also assists patent practitioners with matters outside of patent prosecution, including areas involving intellectual property litigation and freedom to operate.

 Education and Honors